 6. Always check if the photos or drones are allowed at the places you visit.

 7. When in doubt, please check with your guide where you can eat during Ramadan.
 It will not affect your travel quality, there are some cities that might seem like the whole city is fasting!

-8. Antiques: as you are not allowed to take them out of the country without special permissions; don’t believe anyone at first sight who tells you it is an antique or historical piece.
+8. Antiques: as you are not allowed to take them out of the country without special permission; don’t believe anyone at first sight who tells you it is an antique or historical piece.

 9. Stay away from too much alcohol.
 Turkish Raki, for example, can be pretty strong for those who try it for the first time.

 10. Finally, we strongly recommend that you purchase comprehensive travel insurance from your home country before traveling.

 So, is it safe to travel to Turkey?
 Absolutely!
 We encourage it!